harrisonp1223/harrisonp1223/README.md

 For our final quarter of the MSBA program, we partnered with AT&T to work on a project involving analysis of macroeconomic trend segmentation and geographic customer behaviors.

 Our task is to develop geographic segments that are differentiated by how macroeconomic trends impact customer and purchasing behaviors.
-Additionally, we'll need to compare the segments against each other at the national level, and accounting for population changes.
+Additionally, we'll need to compare the segments against each other at the national level, and account for population changes.
 Using this analysis, we'll then apply it to recommend optimal strategies for AT&T to promote products and services for their subscribers (using target marketing essentially) and to aid AT&T in retaining their current customers.

 Our data from AT&T was provided through AWS services and we will be working with the data within EC2 instances.
 We will use Python and R to achieve the tasks outlined above.